-The summer program is designed to help students maintain the academic and behavioral growth they had achieved during the regular school year, and to move ahead on their Individualized Education Plans.
-Each day the students continue their IEP-guided studies in math, reading and language arts, science, and social studies, as well as art and gym.
+The Gramon Family of Schools offers a thirty-day Extended School Year Program for our enrolled students as well as for students from other schools on a space-available basis.
+The summer program is a full day of instruction and is designed to help students maintain the academic and behavioral growth they had achieved during the regular school year, and to move ahead on their Individualized Education Plans.